-Spring is here and it’s time to think about outside projects like planting trees, shrubs, flowers or installing a fence or deck.
-Before you put shovel to the ground, think about what might be underneath.
+As you start thinking about outside projects in your yard or at your business, remember that before you put a shovel to the ground, think about what might be underneath.
 Power lines that run from your house to the garage, or phone, cable, water or gas lines could also be located there.
 There are many hidden lines in the ground that need to be marked before you dig.

 811 is the national call-before-you-dig phone number.
 Anyone who plans to dig should call 811 or go to their state 811 center’s website a few business days before digging to request the approximate location of buried utilities be marked with paint or flags so that you don’t unintentionally dig into an underground utility line.

 811 protects you and your community!
-Hitting a buried line while digging can disrupt utility service, cost money to repair, or cause serious injury or death.
+Hitting a buried line while planting trees, shrubs, flowers or installing a fence or deck, can disrupt utility service, cost money to repair, or cause serious injury or death.

 DO I NEED TO CONTACT 811?